 Physical Therapy Student Essay Contest

-Read more about the 2022 and 2021 award recipients.
+Read more about the 2023, 2022 and 2021 recipients.

 - Additionally, the contest winner and two finalists will have their personal narratives published in a future issue of JHR.

 Eligibility and required materials

 - Submissions must include an original, unpublished personal narrative as well as a short (3-4 sentence) personal bio that includes the student’s current academic institution.

-How to submit
+Timeline & instructions to submit

 - Only electronic submissions will be accepted.

 - Submissions should follow these formatting guidelines: twelve-point font, double-spaced text.
 Narratives in both PDF or Word files (.doc and .docx) will be accepted.
+800 word limit.